 - Route sheets will be available to all registered attendees.
 They’ll be waiting for you in your registration packet when you arrive.

 - The routes range from 60 to 200(!) mile loops on a mix of dirt and paved rides.

 - The route specs, difficulty, and alternative routes will be clearly noted on the route maps.

 - Routes will be offered for all skill levels.

 - The routes are best suited for plated mid-sized (650cc+) or larger bikes.

-- Special Rides with an included Lunch and Great Prizes are available, but have limited quantities (and will sell out).
+- Special Rides with an included Lunch, but have limited quantities (and will sell out).
 These rides can be ridden on your own or with one of our guides and will include stops at some little known fascinating spots.

 - For those of you less comfortable on gnarly dirt roads or trails, we’ve got alternative routes you can take, bringing you to the same destination.
 These easier routes should be fine for street biased tires, though as always it’s your call on any road presented to you.